MEGA-DAgger: Imitation Learning with Multiple Imperfect Experts: Experiments

 To evaluate the effect of the proposed conflict resolution method, we generate 5 different experts based on the modified lane switcher with a fixed $P(U)$ value of 0.5.
 For comparison, we train the novice policies using MEGA-DAgger, HG-DAgger with data filter, and HG-DAgger only on two different maps.
 When using HG-DAgger with and without the data filter, the novice only learns from one expert.
 Each method is used for training a randomly initialized novice policy during 1000 rollouts in total, with the network being saved and evaluated every 100 training rollouts for experiments.
 5 trials are performed to calculate the 95\% confidence interval.

 \textbf{Better than HG-DAgger}: Figure \ref{fig:multi_single_filter_comp} shows the maps and the experimental results of learned policies.
+DAgger and behavior cloning perform worst regarding both overtaking and collision avoidance metrics.
 MEGA-DAgger has about 45\% average improvement on both overtaking and collision avoidance compared with vanilla HG-DAgger, and has about 15\% average improvement compared with HG-DAgger with data filter.
 When only using HG-DAgger, the novice can barely learn from demonstrations from multiple imperfect experts.
 Although compared with vanilla HG-DAgger, the data filter and conflict resolution functions demonstrate noticeable improvements on overtaking and collision avoidance, both metrics gradually decrease after reaching the peak at around 300 training rollouts.
 This indicates that MEGA-DAgger is able to reduce the amount of unsafe and conflict demonstrations rather than completely eliminating them.
-As more demonstrations are incorporated into the global dataset, the effect of MEGA-DAgger slowly decays.
+As more demonstrations are incorporated into the global dataset, the effect of MEGA-DAgger slowly decays, the cause of which we conjecture is that more undesired data is included during training.

 \textbf{Better than experts}: We empirically attribute the improved performance of MEGA-DAgger over HG-DAgger with data filter to learning from complementary good demonstrations from different experts.
 By visualizing the collision points of a learned policy using MEGA-DAgger and all experts over 200 evaluation rollouts (as shown in Figure \ref{fig:collision_vis}), we can see that each expert frequently collides in different regions of the map, and the learned policy can learn complementary good behavior from them and have less collision.
 Table~\ref{table:exp_nov_performance} shows that MEGA-DAgger is better than all experts and it has 13.6\% and 13.2\% average improvements on collision avoidance and overtaking, respectively.
 Also, we find that the trained policy from MEGA-DAgger is more stable (smaller standard deviations) than experts.
 Since MEGA-DAgger is able to resolve conflicts by picking the best action under similar observations as illustrated in Figure \ref{fig:conflict_vis}, it is able to effectively leverage the complementary nature of the collision points, resolve conflicts, and learn a better-than-experts policy as a result.